 Enter a name for your app.
 Let’s name our app My Locations App.

-You now have a new app in the Custom Apps page, a new folder in your local file system, and a local git repository for developing and testing your app.
+You now have a new app in the Custom Apps page, a new folder in your local file system, and a local Git repository for developing and testing your app.

 Now that you’ve initialized your app, you can run a local development server to see the app in action, and view local changes as you develop your app.
-The local development environment runs the app and its initial boilerplate code on the development site that you chose in the previous step.

 To run a local development server for your app: